-The school shall submit a report as provided in ANNEX A to the local Department of Education after each school year.
+The school shall submit a report as provided in ANNEX A to the Division Office of DepEd after each school year.

-In all cases involving child abuse, violence, exploitation, discrimination, bullying and other acts of abuse, the CPC shall accomplish the Intake Sheet as provided in ANNEX B. The School Principal may refer, if necessary, the victims and offenders in cases involving child abuse, exploitation, discrimination, bullying or peer abuse and other acts of abuse, to local agencies for assessment.
-Local agencies shall determine the appropriate intervention.
+In all cases involving child abuse, violence, exploitation, discrimination, bullying and other acts of abuse, the CPC shall accomplish the Intake Sheet as provided in ANNEX B. The School Principal may refer, if necessary, the victims and offenders in cases involving child abuse, exploitation, discrimination, bullying or peer abuse and other acts of abuse, to the LSWDO for assessment.
+The LSWDO shall determine the appropriate intervention.